The sleeping bank deposit customer - It is time to wake-up

 Popular Direct (Affiliated with Banco Popular)

-I recently moved deposits to a Brio account yielding 3.70%.
-Given the Fed is still in a rate-raising posture (as of November 2022), I suspect I may need to move our segment 1 deposits again.
+I recently moved deposits to a CIT account yielding 4.05%.
+Given the Fed is still in a rate-raising posture (as of February 2023), I suspect I may need to move our segment 1 deposit again.
 It will depend on whether my current account deposit rates keep up with the market.
-My recent experience of opening an account at Brio was positive.
+My recent experience of opening an account was positive.
 The account opening process took less than 5 minutes.

-In the following Q&A 2, we address steps to add CDs to your deposit management strategy.
+In certain rate environments, CDs may make more sense than high-yield savings.
+In the following Q&A 2, we address the steps to add CDs to your deposit management strategy.

 3. Tips and Q&A